monolix/effekt/README.md

  * [Support](#support)
  * [Contributing](#contributing)

-With Effekt you can enjoy the power of callbacks without any kind of struggle:
+With Effekt you can enjoy the power of callbacks without any kind of struggle.
 ```python
 from effekt import Effekt